MSc/PGDip Oral and Maxillofacial Surgery (Dental Specialties) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The aim of the Research Methods and Biostatistics components is to enable you to become competent in the design, data collection, and simple analysis and interpretation of clinical research projects.
+In the cases of the Research Methods and Biostatistics units, the aim is to enable you to become competent in the design, data collection, and simple analysis and interpretation of clinical research projects.

 The aim of the Specialist Clinical Component is to give you an understanding of the scientific basis of oral and maxillofacial surgery with particular emphasis on current theories relevant to the diagnosis, treatment planning and clinical management of patients.
 The evidence base supporting clinical surgical practice is emphasised.